Concepts of signed graph coloring: The fundamental approach

 A coloring is zero-free if it does not use the color $0$.
-The exceptional role of the color $0$ is due to the fact, that it is self-inverse.
+The exceptional role of the color $0$ is due to the fact that it is self-inverse.
 That is, if $c$ is a coloring of a signed graph $(G,\sigma)$, which uses the color 0, then $G[c^{-1}(0)]$ is an independent set in $G$ while for $t \not= 0$, $G[c^{-1}(t)]$ may contain negative edges.
-Zaslavsky \cite{Signedgraphcoloring,Colorful} defined the chromatic polynomial $\chi_G(\lambda)$ to be the function for odd positive numbers $\lambda = 2k+1$ whose value is equal to the number of proper signed colorings with $k$ colors.
-For even positive numbers $\lambda = 2k$, he defined the balanced chromatic polynomial $\chi_G^b(\lambda)$ whose value is the number of zero-free proper signed colorings of $(G,\sigma)$ with $k$ colors.
+Zaslavsky \cite{chromaticInvariants,Signedgraphcoloring,Colorful} defined the chromatic polynomial $\chi_G(\lambda)$ to be the function for odd positive numbers $\lambda = 2k+1$ whose value is equal to the number of proper colorings of a signed graph with $k$ colors.
+For even positive numbers $\lambda = 2k$, he defined the balanced chromatic polynomial $\chi_G^b(\lambda)$ whose value is the number of zero-free proper colorings of $(G,\sigma)$ with $k$ colors.
 Consequently, his definition for the chromatic number $\gamma(G,\sigma)$ of a signed graph $(G,\sigma)$ is the smallest $k \geq 0$ for which $\chi_G(2k+1) > 0$, and the zero-free chromatic number $\gamma^*(G,\sigma)$ is the smallest number $k$ for which $\chi_G^b(2k) > 0$.
 Clearly, if $(G,\sigma)$ has a $k$-coloring, then it has a zero-free $(k+1)$-coloring.
+Furthermore, equivalent signed graphs have the same chromatic number and the same zero-free chromatic number and therefore, condition $(B)$ is satisfied for both concepts.

 Major parts of Zalavsky's work on signed graph coloring are devoted to the interplay between colorings and zero-free colorings through the chromatic polynomial.
-Due to the large number of highly interesting results in this field we refer the interested reader to the original papers \cite{chromaticInvariants, Signedgraphcoloring,SignedGraphs,SignedGraphs_e,Colorful} in this respect and focus on results on (upper) bounds for this chromatic numbers of signed graphs.
+Due to the large number of interesting results in this field we refer the interested reader to the original papers \cite{chromaticInvariants, Signedgraphcoloring,SignedGraphs,SignedGraphs_e,Colorful} in this respect and focus on results on (upper) bounds for $\gamma$ and $\gamma^*$.